 With P2P file-sharing websites being monitored more closely than ever, we strongly recommend connecting to a dependable VPN service before you begin torrenting.

 ExpressVPN is the best VPN for torrenting we’ve tested.
-It’s super secure, delivers extremely fast speeds with a large server network, and is very P2P-friendly.
+It’s safe, secure, fast, and very P2P-friendly.

 The only significant drawback we found was that it doesn’t allow port forwarding.
 Users hoping to seed files should consider using PrivateVPN instead.